sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added [testserver.sh](./testserver.sh) to use ``s_server`` for
+  testing.
+For now that can generate server cert keys and start a server, but doesn't actually do any ESNI stuff.

 - Added [mk_esnikeys.c](./mk_esnikeys.c), as (the start of) a command line tool to make an ESNIKeys structure and private key.
 I guess this is a start (of sorts:-) to server-side coding.
 Seems to generate a